EloiStree/HelloEloiTeachingModule/index.md

 Title:
 In short:
 Four words: - - -
+Time:

-Able to do at the end:
+Participant will be able to do at the end:
+- ...
+- ...

+Participant will be able to do if they pratice after the workshop:
 - ...
 - ...